 This was hosted by the Board for Certification of Genealogists.
 For more information about the organization and genealogy standards, visit www.bcgcertification.org.

-Jeanne Larzalere Bloom, CG, is president of BCG and a full-time professional researcher specializing in Chicago and Cook County, Illinois, forensic genealogy, problem solving, and multi-generational family histories.
+Jeanne Larzalere Bloom, CG, is past president of BCG and a full-time professional researcher specializing in Chicago and Cook County, Illinois, forensic genealogy, problem solving, and multi-generational family histories.
 She holds a Bachelor of Arts in history from the University of Illinois at Chicago and a second-year certificate from the University of Chicago's publishing program.
 Her interest in genealogy began much earlier.
 Rather than having her grandmother read her a story before naptime, Jeanne would ask to hear a story about when she was a little girl.